Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: System Design

-The question remains how applications can convey their class and intents to the network controller.
-For client and server hosts the agents deployed on the machines \fkey{5} can communicate with the network controller.
-The applications can then be modified to report their class and intent to the agent, for example through custom browser or HTTP server extensions.
-Another approach could be for the agent to monitor connection establishment or perform Deep Packet Inspect (DPI) and classify the conversations by matching it to known endpoints, header fields, packet payloads or process names.
 Without installing an agent, you could also capture packets of a conversation at the first hop, for example by using the SDN protocol OpenFlow and its \textit{packet\_in} feature \footnote{http://flowgrammable.org/sdn/openflow/message-layer/packetin/, last accessed: 11.10.2018}, or by custom middle-boxes.
+However, in the network most traffic is encrypted and identification becomes difficult.
 There is no one-size-fits-all solution for how to identify applications and their intents as the available options depend on the specific enterprise environment.
 One can expect that a combination of rule- and pattern-based matching and machine-learning reduces the required manual work to a minimum.